 We already mentioned the Golden Dome, which is sure to draw your attention.

 Other must-see landmarks include the “Word of Life” mural (commonly known as Touchdown Jesus), the Basilica of the Sacred Heart and the Grotto.
 If you’re a sports fan, add Notre Dame Stadium to the list for good measure.

 When in downtown South Bend, you’re likely to stroll by this sign.
 It’s difficult not to stop and snap a photo to commemorate your time visit.

 Few things in The Bend are more picturesque than South Bend’s River Lights, which come to life after dark.
 These interactive lights wash over the St. Joseph River with many different colors.
 Sometimes they’re even themed for holidays and specific events.

-The River Lights are best viewed from Seitz Park (currently closed for construction), Colfax Bridge, Island Park and Pier Park.
+The River Lights are best viewed from Seitz Park (currently closed for construction), Colfax Bridge, Island Park and the Jefferson Bridge.
 We recommend parking in downtown South Bend and taking a walk to find your favorite vantage point.

-A traditional Japanese strolling garden in Mishawaka, Shiojiri Niwa bursts to life in the spring.
+A traditional Japanese strolling garden, Shiojiri Niwa is one of Mishawaka's must-visit parks.
+It bursts to life in the spring.
 It’s tranquility is unmatched, but it’s the landscaping and blooms on different plants that will capture the attention of your camera lens.

 Mishawaka River Walk

 There are several different ways to interact with the St. Joseph River around The Bend.
 Mishawaka offers some of the best at its Riverwalk.
 It connects several city parks and features sweeping views of the river, plus public art.